gaelgrcb/gaelgrcb/README.md

 ###

 <p align="left">Hello!
 I'm Gael, a cybersecurity enthusiast with a great passion for networking, pentesting, backend development and Linux systems administrator.
 With a background in security and systems optimization, I love exploring the depths of network security and ensuring the robustness of backend infrastructures.
+I enjoy doing pentesting challenges or working on backend projects.<br>

+<h3>⚡Skills</h3>
-I enjoy doing pentesting challenges or working on backend projects.<br><br>⚡Skills<br>- Cybersecurity 🔐<br>-  Pentesting  🥷🏻<br>- Networks 🛜<br>- Sysadmin Linux 🐧<br>- Backend Development ⚙️</p>
+<p>Cybersecurity 🔐<br>-  Pentesting  🥷🏻<br>- Networks 🛜<br>- Sysadmin Linux 🐧<br>- Backend Development ⚙️</p>

 ###